-We are furnishing this proxy statement to the shareholders of AngioDynamics, Inc. in connection with the solicitation by our Board of Directors of proxies to be voted at our 2012 Annual Meeting of Shareholders referred to in the attached notice and at any adjournments of that meeting.
-The Annual Meeting will be held at the New York Marriott East Side, 525 Lexington Avenue, New York, NY 10017, on Monday, October 22, 2012 at 2:00 p.m., or at any adjournment or postponement thereof.
-We expect to mail this proxy statement and the accompanying proxy card or voting instruction form beginning on September 11, 2012 to each shareholder entitled to vote.
+We are furnishing this proxy statement to the shareholders of AngioDynamics, Inc. in connection with the solicitation by our Board of Directors of proxies to be voted at our 2014 Annual Meeting of Shareholders referred to in the attached notice and at any adjournments of that meeting (the "Annual Meeting").
+The Annual Meeting will be held at the W New York Hotel, 541 Lexington Avenue, New York, NY 10022, on Tuesday, October 28, 2014 at 2:00 p.m., local time, or at any adjournment or postponement thereof.
+We expect to mail this proxy statement and the accompanying proxy card or voting instruction form beginning on September 17, 2014 to each shareholder entitled to vote at the Annual Meeting.

-When used in this proxy statement, the terms "we," "us," "our," "the Company" and "AngioDynamics" refer to AngioDynamics, Inc. The terms "Board of Directors" and "Board" refer to the Board of Directors of AngioDynamics, Inc.

-Our principal executive offices are located at 14 Plaza Drive, Latham, New York 12110.
+When used in this proxy statement, the terms "we," "us," "our," "the Company" and "AngioDynamics" refer to AngioDynamics, Inc. The terms "Board of Directors" and "Board" refer to the Board of Directors of AngioDynamics, Inc. Our principal executive offices are located at 14 Plaza Drive, Latham, New York 12110.